-See Public API for CeedQFunction for details on the call-back function f's arguments.
+See Public API for CeedQFunction for details on the call-back function f arguments.

-- ceed [in] Ceed object where the CeedQFunction will be created - vec_length [in] Vector length.
-Caller must ensure that number of quadrature points is a multiple of vec_length. - f [in] Function pointer to evaluate action at quadrature points.
-See Public API for CeedQFunction. - Source [in] Absolute path to source of QFunction, "\abs_path\file.h:function_name".
-For support across all backends, this source must only contain constructs supported by C99, C++11, and CUDA. - qf [out] Address of the variable where the newly created CeedQFunction will be stored int CeedQFunctionCreateInteriorByName(Ceed ceed, const char name, CeedQFunction qf)
+- ceed [in] Ceed object used to create the CeedQFunction - vec\length [in] Vector length.
+Caller must ensure that number of quadrature points is a multiple of vec\length. - f [in] Function pointer to evaluate action at quadrature points.
+See CeedQFunc-tionUser. - source [in] Absolute path to source of CeedQFunctionUser, "\abs\path\file.h:function\name".
+The entire source file must only contain constructs supported by all targeted backends (i.e. CUDA for /gpu/cuda, OpenCL/SYCL for /gpu/sycl, etc.).
+The entire contents of this file and all locally included files are used during JiT compilation for GPU backends.
+All source files must be at the provided filepath at runtime for JiT to function. - qf [out] Address of the variable where the newly created CeedQFunction will be stored int CeedQFunctionCreateInteriorByName(Ceed ceed, const char \name, CeedQFunction \qf)